tomster12/analysis-sandbox/README.md

 ## To-Do

-- Easier programmatic connection creating
-- Node typing system
-- Prevent recursion issues
 - Notification manager for popups for invalid types / sockets changed
+- Panels clear with connection removal
 - Click and grab to scroll around world instead of rudimentary scrolling
 - Node add menu for available panel types